 With this expansion into the school system, Boys & Girls Clubs of Maury County tripled in size virtually overnight.
-In a matter of months, the Club went from 200 members enrolled and two sites operating, to more than 600 members enrolled and thirteen sites operating every day.
+In a matter of months, the Club went from 200 members enrolled and two sites operating, to more than 600 members enrolled and fifteen sites operating every day.
 This expansion has allowed the Club to reach new members in new communities within Maury County.

 THE NEED IN MAURY COUNTY

 Growing up in today’s world is not easy for anyone, but for many kids in Maury County it is tougher than ever before:

 - The violent crime rate in Columbia is nearly twice the national average